The dams safety legislation requires all declared dam owners to publish an Annual Dams Safety Standard Report for their dam.

 - Names of independent competent reviewers of the Safety Review and their organisation (If the consequence category is extreme, high A or high B, the safety review must be reviewed by a panel of at least 2 independent competent persons.
 (Regulation, subclause 20(6)) - If Safety Review commenced after 1 July 2022 – if before that, a single independent person)

 Clause 21 Notification of significant changes to dam

-- Has any significant change (configuration of dam) occurred to the dam during the reporting period?
+- Has any significant change to the configuration of the dam been made during the 2022 calendar year?
 (Regulation, clause 21)

-- Is any significant change scheduled to occur?
+- Is any significant change to the configuration of the dam planned?

 Clause 22 Emergency exercises

-- Date of next 'theoretical classroom' emergency exercise
+- Planned date of next 'theoretical classroom' emergency exercise

 The following questions are for dams in the design/ construction/ commissioning/ decommissioning phase